cambridge-mlg/blog/_posts/2024-01-20-flow-matching.md

 [^interpolation]: The top row is with reference $p_0 = \mathcal{N}([-a, 0], I)$ and target $p_1 = (1/2) \mathcal{N}([a, -10], I) + (1 / 2) \mathcal{N}([a, 10], I)$, and the bottom row is the \ref{eq:g2g} example.
 The left column shows the straight-line solutions for the *marginals* and the right column shows the marginal solutions induced by considering the straight-line *conditional* interpolants.

-[^minibatch-ot-sampling-size]: Note the size of the resulting minibatch sampled from $\gamma(i, j)$ does not necessarily have to be of the same size as the minibatch size used to construct the minibatch OT approximation as we can sample from $\gamma$ with replacement, but using the same size is typically done in practice, e.g. Tong et al. (2023).
+[^mini-batch-ot-sampling-size]: Note the size of the resulting mini-batch sampled from $\gamma(i, j)$ does not necessarily have to be of the same size as the mini-batch size used to construct the mini-batch OT approximation as we can sample from $\gamma$ with replacement, but using the same size is typically done in practice, e.g. Tong et al. (2023).

+[^mini-batch-ot-deterministic-vs-stochastic]: In mini-batch OT, we only work with the empirical distributions over $x_0^{(i)}$ and $x_1^{(j)}$, i.e. they all have weights $1 / n$, where $n$ is the size of the mini-batch.
+This means that we can find a $\gamma$ matching the $\inf$ in \eqref{eq:ot} by solving what's referred to as a [linear assignment problem](https://en.wikipedia.org/wiki/Assignment_problem).
+This results in a sparse matrix with exactly $n$ entries, each then with a weight of $1 / n$.
+In such a scenario, computing the expectation over the joint $\gamma(i, j)$, which has $n^2$ entries but in this case only $n$ non-zero entries, can be done by only considering $n$ training pairs where every $i$ is involved in exactly one pair and similarly for every $j$.
+This is usally what's done in practice.